 鈥淚 had already been to science camps that prepare you for med school and research, and knew I loved hands-on science,鈥 Rosado says. 鈥淚 felt like, if I was just learning about it in the classroom, it was going to be so tedious that I wouldn't stick with it.
 I knew I needed to get hands-on research.鈥

 Rosado saw in Brie帽o-Enr铆quez a person to model her own career after.
-He grew up in another country 鈥 in his case, Mexico 鈥 earned doctorate and medical degrees and conducts research in the United States.
+He grew up in Mexico and earned doctorate and medical degrees and conducts research in the United States.
 Plus, he spoke her language.

 In fact, in the promised interview, after Brie帽o-Enr铆quez asked and Rosado answered a few questions in English, he paused and suggested they switch to Spanish.
 He and his graduate student researchers, all native Spanish speakers, preferred it in the lab.